 Applications take approximately 12 months to be processed when sponsoring a spouse for permanent residence.

-Processing times used to vary depending on whether the spouse was residing inside or outside of Canada (inland sponsorship vs outland sponsorship), but they have now been largely standardized to within 12 months for all spousal sponsorship applications.
+Processing times used to vary depending on whether the spouse was residing inside or outside of Canada (inland sponsorship vs outland sponsorship), but they have now been largely standardized to within 12-16 months for all spousal sponsorship applications for the majority of the provinces.

 Processing times for a visitor visa depend on where you are making the application from, and how.